servicemeshbook/byok/README.md

 Note: You also have a choice to just use [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).
 Though, by going through this exercise, you will know how to build your own Kuberenets environment.

 This exercise is to use a single VM to build a Kubernetes environment having a master node, etcd database, pod network using Calico and Helm.
-Refer to the above mentioned medium article if you want to build a multi-node cluster.
+Refer to the above mentioned article if you want to build a multi-node cluster.

 ### iptables for Kubernetes

+Configure iptables for Kubernetes

 ```
-# Configure iptables for Kubernetes
-cat <<EOF >  /etc/sysctl.d/k8s.conf
+# cat <<EOF >  /etc/sysctl.d/k8s.conf
 net.ipv4.ip_forward = 1
 net.bridge.bridge-nf-call-ip6tables = 1
 net.bridge.bridge-nf-call-iptables = 1
 EOF

-sysctl --system
+# sysctl --system
 ```

 ### Add Kubernetes repo

 ```
-cat << EOF >/etc/yum.repos.d/kubernetes.repo
+# cat << EOF >/etc/yum.repos.d/kubernetes.repo
 [kubernetes]
 name=Kubernetes
 baseurl=https://packages.cloud.google.com/yum/repos/kubernetes-el7-x86_64